ShahariarNafizz/Wireshark-Lab-Assignment---Network-Protocol-Analysis/README.md

 - Identify anomalies and performance issues in network traffic
 - Use Wireshark as a diagnostic and troubleshooting tool in real-world scenarios

----

-> ⚠️ **Note:** All data captured is anonymized and used strictly for academic purposes in accordance with university guidelines.

-Feel free to explore, fork, or contribute to this repository if you're working on a similar assignment.
-Happy analyzing! 🚀